tylerharter/cs301-projects/spring19/p8/README.md

 actors, and directors.

-You'll hand in a `main.ipynb` file for this project; use the usual "#qN" format.
+You'll hand in a `main.ipynb` file for this project; use the usual `#qN` format.
 Start by downloading the following files: `test.py`, `small_mapping.csv`, `small_movies.csv`, `mapping.csv`, and `movies.csv`.

 ## The Data

-You will be working mainly with `movies.csv` and `mapping.csv`.
-The `small_movies.csv` and `small_mapping.csv` have been provided to help you debug any errors you may face while implementing Step 1.
+By stage 2, you will be mostly working mainly with `movies.csv` and `mapping.csv`.
+The `small_movies.csv` and `small_mapping.csv` have been provided to help you get your core logic working in stage 1 with some simpler data.

 `small_movies.csv` and `movies.csv` have 6 columns: `title`, `year`, `rating`, `directors`, `actors`, and `genres`